 Chances are if you’ve debated matters of politics, religion or science, even with friends or family members, you’ve come across bias – an inclination that prevents people from accepting those facts they don’t like.

 To some degree everyone suffers from bias, whether they know it or not.
-Scientists are acutely aware that their own biases can prevent them from finding the truth, and have developed the scientific method which has been primarily designed to reduce the risk of bias from their results as much as possible.
+Scientists are trained to be aware that their own biases can prevent them from finding the truth, and the scientific method helps them reduce the risk of bias from their results as much as possible.

 But not everyone is so careful.
 One famous study (Hastorf & Cantril, 1954) asked football fans from different colleges to watch a game of (American) college football.
 The game was quite rough and the umpires had to make a number of controversial calls.

 When asked about the game, the fans didn’t give objective answers.
 Those from Princeton were convinced that the other team was breaking the rules, but those from Dartmouth were equally convinced that the other team was in the wrong.
 This study and many others finds that people process and recollect things in concert with their beliefs and attitudes, whatever they may be.

 For the “thing” simply is not the same for different people whether the “thing” is a football game, a presidential candidate, Communism, or spinach.

 (Hastorf & Cantril, 1954, p.
 133)